pragmatrick/RWTH-2FA-Autofill/README.md

-# RWTH SSO Autofill by Patrick Graf
+# RWTH 2FA Autofill by Patrick Graf

 # How to install
 Download the [latest release](https://github.com/pragmatrick/RWTH-SSO-Autofill/releases/tag/Official) & unzip the folder.